Talents and Interests grant scheme

 The funding needs to support young people’s pursuit of a talent, interest and hobby.
 It is expected this activity will be sustained after the funding has ended

 Research indicates that positive achievements for children can help to build their resilience.
 This applies not only to academic performance, but also other positive experiences including engagement, enjoyment and success outside of school.

 To apply for a Talents and Interests grant the young person must :

-All applications stating that a school/ community setting conversation has not taken place will not be considered.
+All application stating that a resilience conversation has not taken place will not be considered